Describes the steps necessary to install a Jalopy release.

 During installation you will be asked whether you want to download and install

-the online help for the preferences dialog.
+the online help for the configuration tool.
 If you’re installing on a machine

 without Internet access, you can download the help file separately from